 The biggest consequence people face when they lose teeth is that, inevitably, bone loss will follow tooth loss.
 The jawbone needs stimulation in order to maintain its density, and this stimulation comes from the teeth.
 To put it simply, when you use your teeth, you’re stimulating your jawbone to reshape and continually rebuild itself.

 When you lose one or some of your teeth, this stimulation is lost with the teeth.
-This means that your jawbone will slowly decrease in density due to lack of stimulation.
+This means that your jawbone will slowly decrease in density due to a lack of stimulation.
 This can result in a 25 percent loss of bone density in the first year after losing teeth, with an additional four millimeters in the following years.

 If you are experiencing bone loss in your jawbone, some other unforeseen occurrences may also be happening.
 If you’ve lost teeth and are now in the process of losing jawbone density, you may notice that some everyday functions of your mouth aren’t quite what they used to be.
 Bone density loss can affect the way you speak and eat, and the more teeth you lose, the more damaging the effects.